18F/handbook/_pages/travel-leave/voluntary-leave-transfer-program.md

 ## How to donate hours

-The [VLTP User Guide](https://vltp.gsa.gov/pdf/UserGuide.pdf) has instructions for setting up a MAX.gov account to access the VLTP donation site and instructions for donating leave
+The [VLTP User Guide](https://vltp.gsa.gov/pdf/UserGuide.pdf) has instructions for setting up a MAX.gov account to access the VLTP donation site and instructions for donating leave.

 ## Unenrolling from VLTP